medpaf/hawk/README.md

 ![tem(1)](https://user-images.githubusercontent.com/61552222/135713734-93ac0416-0a67-4a7e-aeb2-7ee70dc7d103.png)

-This is a network utility tool that I developed to perform some network and security administrator tasks.
+MedSec is a network utility tool that I developed to perform some network, security administrator and pentesting tasks.
 Currently, this script can perform a good variety of tasks such as:
 - Port scans, including SYN, TCP, UDP, ACK, comprehensive scan;
 - Host discovery (scan for up devices on a local network);